 Posted by Brent Wilson on 8/30/2016 to Pruning Tips

-The method provided here is suitable for climbing roses including miniatures, boursalt, noisette and climbing bourbon roses.
+The method provided here is suitable for climbing roses including miniatures, boursalt, noisette and climbing bourbon roses and others.
 Sometimes it can be hard to distinguish between a climbing rose and a rambling rose.
 The easiest way to tell the difference is that climbing roses will repeat-flower almost all summer and well into fall, while a rambling rose flowers only once and then they're done.

 When to Prune

 Climbing roses can be pruned any time between late fall after flowers have faded and late winter.
-I usually prune them in late winter, before new growth begins to emerge in spring.
+In our gardens, we usually prune them in late winter, before new growth begins to emerge in spring.
 Reason being, it's much easier to prune a rose when there's no foliage on the plant.
 Too, roses respond better to major pruning in late winter, growing back vigorously when spring arrives.

 When planting a new climbing rose know that they are not self-clinging and therefore will require some type of structure to grow on that shoots can be tied to.

 If you use wires, set the lowest wire 18 inches off the ground and space subsequent wires about a foot or so apart.

 If you are training roses to grow up pillars, arches or pergolas, twist the main branches gently around the uprights, keeping them as horizontal as possible, to encourage flowering shoots to form low down.